 Thus, it does route devices to the user’s regular internet service provider (ISP).

-Simply put, a VPN connection acts as an intermediary between the user and its connection to the internet.
+Simply put, a Virtual Private Network connection acts as an intermediary between the user and its connection to the internet.
 To do so, it hides the user’s internet address.

 Digging further, VPNs create a private, encrypted tunnel through which a user’s device can access the internet while hiding their personal information, location, and other data.